In recent years we’ve seen a dramatic shift away from in person guitar lessons, with many players preferring to opt for online guitar lessons.

-There are so many online guitar lesson programs around and so many of the share similar features that choosing between them can be hard.
-Below we detail some of the things you should be looking for when choosing your online lesson source.
+There are so many online guitar lesson programs around, and so many of them share similar features that choosing between them can be hard.
+Below, we detail some of the things you should be looking for when choosing your online lesson source.

 Video Production Quality

 If you’re a visual or auditory learner and you’re opting for the traditional video style of online instruction, you’ll want to keep an eye out for a few things when it comes to the quality of video production.

 First, make sure they show multiple angles while the instructor demonstrates the techniques or passages.
 This will allow you to see not only how they finger the notes but also the strumming pattern and technique that they are using.
 If they offer a scrolling tab or sheet music bar, this is also a huge plus.

 Next, make sure they record in the highest quality possible.
 1080p should be the minimum, but 4K is best.
 This helps to ensure that you can see everything they are doing in as much detail as possible, and should you want to play it on a bigger screen, a higher resolution will allow you to retain that clarity.